julzt0244/fastapi-address-book-api/README.md

 - Users are able to maintain multiple address books
 - Users are able to print out a unique set of all contacts across multiple address books

+Each authenticated user is only permitted to only perform actions on contacts/address books that they own/created.

 ## API Documentation/Usage
 The documentation is located at "/docs".
 The root path will also redirect to this endpoint.